Kopernicus/Kopernicus/BandC.md

 8.)
 Some mods that used custom Terrain Presets may require you to delete your settings.cfg file and reset your settings with this release.
 This is rare, but can happen.
 See [this](https://forum.kerbalspaceprogram.com/index.php?/topic/200143-112x-kopernicus-stable-branch-last-updated-march-7th-2023/&do=findComment&comment=4258139) post for details.

+9.)
+There are numerous bugs involving the use of PQSCity2 nodes.
+I'd advise you avoid using this type if possible.

 Known Caveats:

 1.)
 Releases older than release-209 updating to a new release may reset solar panels assigned to action groups.
 We apologize for this, but this code is more robust so it should never happen again.